mauro3/CORDS/Workshop-Reproducible-Research/lectures/intro_slides.md

 ---

-# Other bits and pieces
+### Other bits and pieces covered in this workshop

 Besides the reproducability, we will also look at a few other topics around research code:
 - *make the code useful*